ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

         </Value>
     </UAVariable>

-As you can see from the XML snippet, the main difference between *objects* and *variables* is, that the *variables* have values.
-Variable **GreatingString** has value of type string (ns=0,i=12) with default value *Ehmm* and placed in on **HelloWorldFolder** (ns=1;i=1)
+As you can see from the XML snippet, the main difference between :term:`Object`\ s and :term:`Variable`\ s is, that the :term:`Variable`\ s have values.
+Variable **GreatingString** has value of type string (ns=0,i=12) with default value *Ehmm* and placed on **HelloWorldFolder** (ns=1;i=1)

 Now our information model is described completely and we can see it with an OPC UA client.
 But we need to compile and launch the application before.

 Building and running
 ---------------------------

 In order to make the build process easier ASNeG OPC UA Stack provides scripts for building and installing user applications.
 We will build and install our application locally:

 On Linux: